xerk-dot/qdrant-hybrid-search-demo/PROJECT_SUMMARY.md

 **Next Steps:**
 1. Practice the demo flow with the sample queries
 2. Review `presentation_notes.md` for detailed talking points
-3. Test the verification script: `python verify_setup.py`
+3. Test the verification script: `python3 verify_setup.py`
 4. Schedule your interview with confidence!

 **Good luck!
 You've built something impressive that showcases both Qdrant's capabilities and your technical skills.**